 as the value.

 command.
-When the tests are executed, Gradle will store the results in the target directory.
+As soon as they have been executed, Gradle will store the test results in the target directory.

-Let’s take the data and build a report!
-With the allure serve /path/to/the/project/allure-example/build/allure-results
+Let's take the data and build a report!
+With the allure serve /path/to/allure-results

-command, we start the Allure Report instance and build a local web report which automatically opens as a page.
+folder in the root of your project).
+It builds a local web report which automatically opens as a page:

 CI (Jenkins, TeamCity, and Bamboo)

-Allure Report has several neat integrations with different CI systems.
-Each system setup has its specificities, so we won’t cover them in this post.
-Follow the Documentation page for steps to create a report with a CI system.
+Instead of running Report locally, you can generate on a CI server.
+Allure Report has great integrations with multiple CI systems.
+Each system setup has specificities, and we won't cover them all in this post; you can follow the Documentation page for steps to create a report with a CI system (e. g.
+Jenkins).

 Allure Report Features